 For a more in-depth article on phaser pedals, check out the following My New Microphone articles:

 • What Are Phaser Pedals (Guitar/Bass FX) & How Do They Work?

 • Complete Guide To The Phaser Audio Modulation Effect

 MXR Phase 90

-The MXR Phase 90 (link to check the price on Amazon) is one of the most popular phaser pedals to ever be produced.
-That’s no fluke.
+The MXR Phase 90 is one of the most popular phaser pedals ever to be produced.
+That's no fluke.
 This pedal gets the first mention in this article.

 A single input, output and on/off footswitch along with a solo knob.
 What could be simpler?